sbw986/WB_Program_Generator/README.md

 chip_pad_job
 * Ensure bga.csv, chip.csv and a template .WIR file are saved in 'Import' folder
 * Define export file name using wires_file variable
-* Run script.
+* Run script
-* Change Graphing Constants if plotting is not scaling properly.
+* Change Graphing Constants if plotting is not scaling properly